chaeyupii/ccasca/README.md

 ⋆⁺₊⋆ i go by any pronouns idrm:33 you can call me casca/cass ♬⋆.˚!!
 I'm a silently fishcial lover𐔌՞ ܸ.ˬ.ܸ՞𐦯.. heh half miner btw... try not to ragebait me impossible!!!

+||I'm pansexual !!
+I love everyone, i connect with people's soul not their gender :×

 ⟢please feel free to c+h with me anytime!!⊹₊⟡⋆ I love when people are being themselves around mew :D⊹ ࣪ ˖